kevald1963/milestone-4-walkabout/README.md

 - view information about other people’s rounds such as the percentage of addresses they have covered.

-ADMIN USER stories to be catered for:
+*Administrator user stories to be catered for:*

 I want to

-- carry out all the functions that a Basic User can do (as above).
+- carry out all the functions that an Agent User can do.

 - Create streets of addresses.